DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Experiments

-LiDAR scans from the night-time environment were processed through the DepthVision pipeline to generate synthetic RGB images.
-As shown in Fig.~\ref{fig:qualitative_simulation}, the model successfully preserves critical semantic and structural cues, such as lane markings, vehicle contours and scene layout, despite the sparsity of the input.
-The generator produces plausible textures and colors based on depth geometry, while the refiner improves edge sharpness and reduces artifacts.
-In many cases, synthetic images provide better visibility than raw night-time RGB captures, as they compensate for sensor noise and glare using information learned from well-lit scenes.
-This structure provides a robust visual signal for reasoning in adverse conditions.
+\paragraph*{Vision-Question Answering (VQA)} Having demonstrated that DepthVision enables stable closed-loop control in a real vehicle setup, we next examine its primary advantage: the ability to make Vision–Language Models LiDAR-aware.
+To this end, we evaluate how well VLMs can perform visual question answering (VQA) when provided with LiDAR-guided synthesized imagery.
+LiDAR scans of the night-time environment were processed through the DepthVision pipeline to generate synthetic RGB images.
+As Fig.~\ref{fig:qualitative_simulation} shows, despite the sparsity of the input, the model successfully preserves critical semantic and structural cues, such as vehicle contours and scene layout.
+The generator produces plausible textures and colours based on depth geometry, while the refiner improves edge sharpness and reduces artifacts.
+Compared to raw night-time RGB captures, the synthetic images improve visibility, compensating for sensor noise and glare using information learned from well-lit scenes.
+By converting sparse LiDAR data into a dense RGB-like representation, DepthVision allows the Vision-Language Model to process LiDAR information via its standard visual interface.
+This enables the VLM to interpret the scene, even when the real camera signal is unreliable.